 1973 Helios "Type 69" Console

 Founded and constructed by Olympic studios technical director Dick Swettenham, Helios consoles are considered to be some of the finest (and rarest) consoles to have been developed in the world during the late 1960’s.
 Originally built for Olympic Studios, the console was eventually dispatched to Arctic Studio in Norway then moved to Germany before landing in the USA as the centerpiece of Heart’s studio.
+Henry Hirsch purchased the console sometime soon thereafter and installed it in his Edison Studios in New York City, prior to moving it to Waterfront Studios in Hudson, New York.
 One of 13 remaining Helios consoles in the world, this model stands as one of the last and best remaining examples of classic British designs (along with Neve and EMI TG consoles).
 It now resides in the famed studio A where the classic sounds of British rock converge with the room that defined the sound of American rock and roll.

 “Type 69” consoles recorded many classic albums by artists such as: Led Zeppelin, The Beatles, Jimi Hendrix, The Rolling Stones, 10 C.C., The Who, Eric Clapton, Eagles, Queen, David Bowie, Fleetwood Mac, Bob Marley, Frank Zappa, Traffic, Deep Purple, Donovan, Santana, Rod Stewart & The Faces, Bad Company, Iron Maiden, Ten Years After, B.B.
 King, Steve Miller, Peter Frampton, Brian Eno, Judas Priest, King Crimson, Lou Reed, The Ramones, Dire Straits, Patti Smith, Motorhead, Peter Gabriel, Roxy Music, Joni Mitchell, AC/DC, Iggy Pop, Cat Stevens, Mike Oldfield, Elton John, Tangerine Dream, and the list goes on...